m-thirumal/spring-cloud-gateway/README.md

 ![Gateway Architecture](img/architecture.png)

+# Features:

+* Rate Limiter
+* Circuit Breaker
+* Google Re-Captcha for all microservices

 # Rate Limiter (Service Denial)

 Redis is used for rate limiter, which is used for protecting application from API throttling (Service Denial)